dalu-wins/unity-state-machine/README.md

 # unity-state-machine
 Foundation to build complex NPC AIs for your Unity project.
-Let's you define custom state machines based on states and transitions.
+Lets you define custom state machines based on states and transitions.